HubSpot vs. Pardot: Which Marketing Automation Software Suits Your Marketing Goals?

 Running ads online is another essential part of online marketing.
 All of the Marketing Hub plans come with Ad Management capabilities, which allow you to connect your HubSpot account to all of your accounts from supported ad networks.
 You can also use the free CRM Hub to create audiences and identify which of your ads are generating customers.
 HubSpot also includes a beneficial Ad Retargeting feature in all of their Marketing Hub plans that lets you display ads to leads who have left your site based on what they viewed.
 You can retarget ads using this feature on LinkedIn, Facebook, and Google.

 Pardot doesn’t come with any ad management features per se.
-However, you can integrate Pardot with Google AdWords.
+However, you can integrate Pardot with Google Ads.
 Salesforce does provide more ad management capabilities with its Advertising Studio platform, which is part of its Marketing Cloud solution and which you can easily integrate with Pardot.

 Both the Marketing Hub and Pardot have their fair share of online marketing functionality.
 Although Pardot arguably has better Dynamic Content features and social capabilities, HubSpot wins out when it comes to ad management and A/B testing.
 However, the addition of HubSpot’s free CRM moves HubSpot over the finish line into first place when it comes to online marketing.